The Icelandic Sheep

 It is possible to use almost everything from the sheep.

-The wool is in two layers.
 The inner layer, closer to the animal, is very fine and is named “þel” or fine wool.
 The outer layer is rougher and has longer hair and is called “Tog” or coarse wool.
 The colors of the wool are black, white, reddish brown and gray.
 You can find both one colored sheep and blended colors, the blended colors are called “flekkótt” or multi colored.
 The majority is white.

 The wool is used for clothing.
 The Vikings also made their sales for their ships from wool.
 The clothing is knitted using wool yarn.
 The traditional way of making the yarn is using “rokkur” or spinning wheel.
 The modern way is factory made with heavy machines.